Free Website Content - My Google Wish List

 4. Stop Tracking Everything I do!

-am being stalked, you monitor searches, you monitor tracking
+if I am being stalked, you monitor searches, you monitor

-Adwords, you monitor money earned as a publisher through
+through Google Adwords, you monitor money earned as

-together.
-Please give users a little privacy, or the ability
+users a little privacy, or the ability to easily manage

 5. Tell Me How Much I Make!

-to receive when they serve AdSense on their content websites.
+expect to receive when they serve AdSense on their content

-Now, I understand that it might vary publisher to publisher,
+websites.
+Now, I understand that it might vary publisher

-but disclose a range.
-Or at the very least, consider adopting
+to publisher, but disclose a range.
+Or at the very least,

-a model similar to Amazon's where publishers percentage
+consider adopting a model similar to Amazon's where

-of revenue earned is based on their volume.
+publishers percentage of revenue earned is based on

 6. Google Alert via RSS.